NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Learn more about New Jersey general contractor license and insurance requirements.

-New Mexico
+New Mexico general contractor license requirements

 License required: Yes

-Applicants must designate a Qualifying Party (QP) with verified experience — typically two to four years, depending on license type.
+Applicants must designate a Qualifying Party (QP) with verified experience — typically two to four years, depending on the license type.
 Up to two years of education may substitute for experience.
 The QP must pass both a trade exam and a business and law exam administered by PSI.

 Required business insurance in New Mexico: